United States Grand Prix: Phoenix (1989–1991)

 In addition to the United States Grand Prix at Watkins Glen, another race called the United States Grand Prix West in Long Beach, California, just outside Los Angeles, was first held in 1976.
 After Watkins Glen's demise, other Formula One Grands Prix in the United States were briefly held on street circuits in Detroit and Dallas, and a car park in Las Vegas.
-The Detroit Grand Prix was the longest lasting, from 1982 to 1988; plans to continue Formula One races in Detroit at Belle Isle Park did not materialize, and in 1989, Formula One moved to the Sonoran Desert city of Phoenix, Arizona, bringing the United States Grand Prix name back for the first time since 1980.
-The Phoenix street circuit in the center of the city was unpopular with drivers and the event was largely ignored by the local populace.
+The Detroit Grand Prix at Detroit Street Circuit was the longest lasting, from 1982 to 1988; plans to continue Formula One races in Detroit at Belle Isle Park did not materialize, and in 1989, Formula One moved to the Sonoran Desert city of Phoenix, Arizona, bringing the United States Grand Prix name back for the first time since 1980.
+The Phoenix Street Circuit in the center of the city was unpopular with drivers and the event was largely ignored by the local populace.
 Phoenix, like many American cities, was designed on the grid system; the circuit was made up entirely of second-gear 90-degree corners and provided nearly no driving challenge or exciting corners to watch cars go around.
 The circuit was less bumpy and wider than Detroit, and its long straights made it easy to overtake and difficult to judge braking.